ZcashFoundation/ZcashFoundation/WorkingGroups/NonProfits.md

   This working group currently takes place in the main channel chat.zcashcommunity.com/#the-zcash-foundation

 - _Statement of purpose:_
   The mission of this working group is to help non-profits to accepting privacy-preserving donations.
-This can mean both privacy for the donors, who may wish to donate anonymously, and privacy for the non-profits, who may wish to implement selective disclosure.
+This can mean both privacy for the donors, who may wish to donate anonymously, and privacy for the non-profits, who may wish to only disclose the details of donations to select third-parties.

   More specific tasks include:
   - Outreach to non-profits to help them understand the benefits of cryptocurrency donations and their security/privacy implications